Callback

 Description

-ticks is provided as first arugment to callback if is turned on, otherwise it is undefined
+ticks is provided as first arugment to callback if self correction is turned on, otherwise it is undefined

 Example